 A receiver may advance various theories to recover funds for the estate regarding losses or damages caused by suspect transactions.
 For example, causes of action for recovery may be based upon common law fraud, violations of the federal Racketeer Influenced Corrupt Organizations Act (RICO), fraudulent transfers or breach of fiduciary duty.
 These and other causes of action are addressed fully in other sections of this Handbook and are not repeated here.

 This section focuses on identifying potentially suspect transactions that are not discussed elsewhere in this Handbook.
 The transactions identified do not frame an exhaustive list of all suspect transactions, nor are the identified transactions necessarily fraudulent.
 In fact, if properly negotiated and administered, the transactions may be perfectly legitimate.
 However, the receiver should review the following types of transactions for due diligence.
-Suspect transactions may be difficult to detect and may consist of combinations or variations of one or more of the transactions described.s
+Suspect transactions may be difficult to detect and may consist of combinations or variations of one or more of the transactions described.

+A. Large Deductible Policies

+Large deductible recoveries can represent a significant source of recoveries for insolvent companies, especially those property and casualty companies that wrote workers’ compensation insurance.
+Because these recoverables do not appear on the balance sheet unless uncollectible, but may be a significant recoverable amount, the receiver should examine the scope of the large deductible business written, and the collection and collateral procedures employed by the company

+General Considerations

+The receiver’s recovery of large deductible recoverables is dependent on the claims handling and reporting of both claims covered and those not covered by guaranty funds.

+The key to effective collection and collateral administration is insuring that the historical records for paid losses under the deductible policies and the program design are maintained and available.
+Another key is retaining the personnel that have knowledge and history of the insurer's deductible business operations.

+Collateral for Large Deductible Balances

+The importance of collateral cannot be overstated.
+But adequate collateral must be established prior to liquidation as it is unlikely to be collected after liquidation.

+Large Deductible balances frequently will be secured to ensure collectability and preserve the insurer’s statutory accounting credit.
+The receiver should identify and closely review these security arrangements early in the receivership.
+Particular attention should be paid to security arrangements where the insured’s collateral is held by third parties, especially affiliates of the insurer.

+Notices to financial institutions or others involved in security arrangements are critical to preserve the security by ensuring compliance with terms of the security arrangements and the exercise of any related rights or obligations

+Communication – deductible collection, in addition to requiring collateral, is dependent on communication of all parties (i.e., between receiver and insured, receiver and guaranty associations, guaranty association and insured).
+It must be quickly established with insured as to procedure for ongoing claim processing, continuation of their responsibility to reimburse the deductible payments and responsibility to maintain appropriate collateral.
+Guaranty association‘s must also recognize that they will be required at times to communicate with Insurance regarding claims handling.